harsh07patni/Rezo_Text_Classification/README.md

 ```

 For language detection code internet connectivity will be required.
 Though it's ok if you dont have it.
-It's not a compulsion# Rezo_Text_Classification
+It's not a compulsion